The villain, Joker, is the most iconic of all Batman characters (besides the titular Batman).

 The interesting thing about this deep quote from Joker is that it’s actually written in his diary and not said out loud.

-Like many people who struggle with mental illness know, you’re often expected to pretend as if nothing is wrong in order to fit into society.
+Like many people who struggle with mental illness, you’re often expected to pretend as if nothing is wrong to fit into society.

-For people who do struggle with their mental health, they want nothing more than to feel normal and fit in, but that’s not where they are at right now – which is why this line cuts so deep.
+People who do struggle with their mental health want nothing more than to feel normal and fit in, but that’s not where they are at right now – which is why this line cuts so deep.

 9. “Introduce a little anarchy.
 Upset the established order, and everything becomes chaos.
 I’m an agent of chaos.”